tiredofit/docker-db-backup/README.md

 ### Feature Requests

 - Feel free to submit a feature request, however there is no guarantee that it will be added, or at what timeline.
-- Consider [sponsoring me](https://github.com/sponsors/tiredofit) regarding development of features.
+- [Sponsor me](https://www.tiredofit.ca/sponsor) regarding development of features.

 ### Updates

 - Best effort to track upstream changes, More priority if I am actively using the image in a production environment.
-- Consider [sponsoring me](https://github.com/sponsors/tiredofit) for up to date releases.
+- [Sponsor me](https://www.tiredofit.ca/sponsor) for up to date releases.

 ## License